OggysHub/Cypress-Automation/README.md

 # Cypress E2E Test Scripts

-This project will guide one to navigate through E2E automation using cypress along with handling many other web elements through cypress.
+This project will guide one through E2E automation using Cypress and managing many other web components through Cypress from basic to advanced level.

 ## Prerequisites Configuration